Acuity AI Advisory

 EU AI Act Compliance Review for Solicitors

-The August 2026 enforcement deadline is a hard date.
+Enforcement begins in August 2026 — starting with AI literacy and transparency, with high-risk conformity following in December 2027 under the May 2026 Digital Omnibus.
 Irish law firms deploying AI have specific obligations under the Act — and the LSRA will have enforcement powers.
 This review maps what you are using, what applies, and what needs to change.

 Request the review